 5. Open a separate bank account that’s only for your savings.

 Out of sight, out of mind is the key when it comes to curbing spending (especially if you know you’re prone to impulse purchases).
 Open a savings account at an online bank like Ally, which offers great interest rates, and whenever you have extra money in your main bank account, transfer it there.
 (Or, even better–set up an auto-transfer each paycheck.)
 Don’t think of it as your money.
 It belongs to future you, not present you.
+Living stingy is easier if you make choices like you’re broke, even when your savings are full.

 It requires work and a disciplined mentality, but the peace of mind from having a financial safety net is well worth a few sacrifices.
 After a while, it will become second nature.
 Once you’ve saved up 3-6 months’ worth of expenses, you can start funneling extra cash to investment and retirement accounts.
 And next time you face an unexpected expense, you’ll be able to breathe easy.